Introduction

 Disables multi query execution in both PDO::prepare

-and PDO::query when set to FALSE
+and PDO::query when set to FALSE.

-Note, this constant can only be used in the driver_options
+Note, this constant can only be used in the driver_optionsarray when constructing a new database handle.

 This exists as of PHP 5.5.21 and PHP 5.6.5.